merkle-open/generator-nitro/packages/project-nitro-typescript/project/docs/nitro.md

 {{pattern name='example' type='organism'}}
 ```

+If no `type` parameter is provided and multiple pattern with the same name and different pattern types exist,
-If no `type` parameter is provided, the pattern helper searches within all pattern types and returns the first pattern found
+the pattern helper searches within all pattern types and returns the first pattern found (in alphabetical order).

 To be more flexible, you may also pass additional arguments to the pattern, which overrides the defaults from the data-file.